wp-plugins/edit-comments/readme.txt

 == Description ==

 Edit Comments is a simple WordPress plugin that allows commenters to edit their own comments.
 To edit a comment, a user must have the same IP address as the user that made the comment and they must also make the edit within a specific time frame.
 The default edit time window is 30 minutes, but it can be changed easily in the plugin file.

+If you're logged in, it will use the more feature-enhanced wp-admin comment editing screen, but if you aren't then it will just allow you to edit the content of your comment.
+It's a good idea to test the plugin from a logged-out view as well.

 == Installation ==